Philippine–Japanese–Indonesian bid for the 2023 FIBA Basketball World Cup: Aftermath

 After winning the bid and hosting the tournament in 2023, the Philippines and Indonesia were awarded hosting rights for different international sporting events, including FIBA competitions.

 On 20 March 2024, the Philippines was announced as the host of the 2025 FIVB Men's Volleyball World Championship.
+Subsequently, the hosting rights of the 2029 FIVB Women's Volleyball World Championship was awarded to the Philippines after the 2025 Men's World Championship.
 The country was also awarded the hosting rights of the 2025 FIFA Futsal Women's World Cup during a FIFA Council meeting on 15 May 2025 before the 74th FIFA Congress.
 On 3 July 2025, the Philippines was appointed as hosts of the 2027 FIBA Women's Asia Cup - the first FIBA-sanctioned continental event to be held in the country since the 2013 FIBA Asia Championship.

-During a visit to Jakarta by FIBA representatives in May 2025, the organization announced that Indonesia will host the 2028 FIBA Under-17 Women's Basketball World Cup and the 2029 FIBA Under-19 Basketball World Cup.
+In May 2024, Indonesia won the right to host the 2025 World Artistic Gymnastics Championships, with Jakarta serving as host city.
+During a visit to the same city by FIBA representatives a year later, the organization announced that the country will host the 2028 FIBA Under-17 Women's Basketball World Cup and the 2029 FIBA Under-19 Basketball World Cup.
 It was also later announced on 3 July 2025 that Indonesia would host the 2027 FIBA Under-16 Women's Asia Cup and 2028 FIBA Under-18 Asia Cup.